CloudLabs-MOC/CloudLabs-SEED/Cryptography/TLS: Transport Layer Security/TLS-Transport-Layer-Security.md

     ```
     context.check_hostname = False # try both True and False
     ```
-The importance of hostname check: Based on this experiment, please explain the importance of host- name check.
+The importance of hostname check: Based on this experiment, please explain the importance of hostname check.
 If the client program does not perform the hostname check, what is the security consequence?
 Please explain.

 ### 3.4 Task 1.d: Sending and getting Data